-Brian Reid is a 1995 honors graduate of England’s Parnham College, where he trained under John Makepeace.
+Brian Reid is a 1995 graduate of England’s Parnham College, where he trained under John Makepeace.
 For many years he has divided his time between building furniture on commission and teaching at the Center.
-Brian’s work has been published in American Craft, Fine Woodworking, and Woodwork magazines, and exhibited in galleries nationwide.
-In 2017, he was a Windgate Artist in Residence at SUNY Purchase.
-He received a prestigious Artist Award from Boston’s Society of Arts and Crafts in 2012 and was an inaugural American Craft Council “Searchlight Artist” in 2007.
+Brian’s work has been published in American Craft, Fine Woodworking, and Woodwork and exhibited in galleries nationwide.
+He was designated a “Searchlight Artist” by the American Craft Council in 2007, received an Artist Award from the Boston Society of Arts and Crafts in 2012, and was Windgate Artist in Residence at SUNY Purchase for 2017.
 His website is brianreidfurniture.com.

 Tim Rousseau divides his time between building furniture on commission in Appleton, ME, and teaching at the Center.
 After completing our Furniture Intensive in 1998, Tim worked in a multifaceted group shop in Hoboken, NJ, before returning to Maine to set up his own business in 2003.
 Since then, he has been a lead instructor for the Furniture Intensive, in addition to teaching the chair project for the Comprehensive.
 Tim is a frequent presenter of how-to and project videos for finewoodworking.com, and TauntonWorkshops.com, including the series “Making a Small Cabinet” and “Build an Asian-Inspired Hall Table.”
 His website is timothyrousseau.com.